Pursuing the maximization of PER by building up excellent M&As

 - Equity-based capital raising remaining an option with EPS accretion as a premise

-- Include capital efficiency in the consideration of M&A decisions, including achieving ROIC that exceeds WACC
+- Take capital efficiency into the consideration of M&A decisions, including achieving ROIC that exceeds WACC

 - Aim to maintain the dividend payout ratio at 30%